Community Standards for Xbox

 We may permanently suspend a profile or device if we can no longer trust it due to a severe violation, or if our attempts to correct repeated negative behaviors are unsuccessful.
 Under permanent suspension, the owner of the suspended profile forfeits all licenses for games and other content, Gold membership time, and Microsoft account balances.

-For more information about suspensions, visit enforcement.xbox.com or the Xbox Assist app on Xbox One.
+For more information about suspensions, visit enforcement.xbox.com or the Xbox Assist app on your Xbox console.